Assets Traded in Organized Markets

 Currencies

-There are approximately 175 currencies worldwide, some of which are considered reserve currencies – currencies held by banks and other monetary authorities in large quantities.
+There are approximately over 175 currencies worldwide, some of which are considered reserve currencies – currencies held by banks and other monetary authorities in large quantities.
 Primary reserve currencies include the US dollar and the euro.
 Secondary reserve currencies include the British pound, the Japanese yen, and the Swiss franc.

 Contracts

 Contracts are agreements to trade other assets in the future, many of which are derivatives.
 Derivative contracts are assets that derive their value from the prices of underlying assets.
 Derivatives are classified by the nature of their underlying assets.
-For instance, a contract based on the price of gold would be considered a physical derivative.
-In contrast, a contract based on Costco’s stock price or the S&P 500 would be considered a financial derivative – or, more specifically, an equity derivative.
+For instance, a contract based on the price of gold would be considered a physical derivative, while a contract based on Costco’s stock price or the S&P 500 would be considered a financial derivative – or, more specifically, an equity derivative.
 Types of contracts include:

-• Forward Contracts: These are agreements to trade the underlying asset in the future at a price agreed upon today, often used by traders to hedge the risk of adverse price movements.
+• Forward Contracts: agreements to trade the underlying asset in the future at a price agreed upon today, often used by traders to hedge the risk of adverse price movements.
 There are two primary issues with trading in forwards: counterparty risk and limited liquidity.
 Counterparty risk describes the risk that the other party will fail to honor the terms of the contract.
 Forward contracts have limited liquidity because the other party’s consent is needed before the contract can be traded.

-• Swap Contracts: These are agreements to exchange payments of periodic cash flows that depend on future asset prices or interest rates.
+• Swap Contracts: agreements to exchange payments of periodic cash flows that depend on future asset prices or interest rates.
 Variable payments are based on a pre-determined variable interest rate like the London Interbank Offered Rate (Libor).
 Commonly used swaps include interest rate swaps, commodity swaps, currency swaps, and equity swaps.

-• Option Contracts: Call options (put options) allow the buyer to purchase (sell) an underlying instrument at a set strike price before a specified date.
+• Option Contracts: call options (put options) allow the buyer to purchase (sell) an underlying instrument at a set strike price before a specified date.
 If the market price of the underlying security rises above the strike price, the call holder can exercise the option at a profit.
-Conversely, if the underlying security price falls below the strike price, the putholder profits from exercising the option.
+Conversely, if the underlying security price falls below the strike price, the put holder profits from exercising the option.
 European-style contracts allow the holder to exercise only on the maturity date, while American-style contracts allow the holder to exercise the options early.

 Commodities